 In recognition of the diversity of mechanical engineering work, students perform two capstone projects: one that concentrates on the analytical and modeling work essential to effective engineering, and one that concentrates on designing and building machines for a specified task.

-MIT faculty and engineers from industry present information about their research and career paths at lunch time sessions several days each week.
+MIT faculty and engineers from industry present information about their research and career paths at lunch time sessions several days each week, and several tours to engineering firms expose students to the reality of day-to-day life for an engineer.